Indonesia: Changing the Shape of the Health System

 To address high neonatal mortality rates related to untreated heart defects, Indonesia has new ECHO programs providing echocardiography training and two years of mentorship specifically for portable ultrasound equipment.

 Hubs have also leveraged ECHO for emergency response, empowered by their ability to quickly launch programs to address avian influenza (bird flu) and mpox.
-As Dian Triana Sinulingga, a clinical research scientist and project manager for ECHO at Dharmais National Cancer Center, explains, “The Priority Health Problem Management ECHO Program in Indonesia utilizes ECHO to reach all government and private health services, all at once, with updated guidelines that can simultaneously improve the quality and accuracy of their services.”
+“The Priority Health Problem Management ECHO Program in Indonesia utilizes ECHO to reach all government and private health services, all at once, with updated guidelines that can simultaneously improve the quality and accuracy of their services,” says Dian Triana Sinulingga, a clinical research scientist and project manager for ECHO at Dharmais National Cancer Center.

 There is room to grow.
-Newly launched ECHO programs in response to pollution and respiratory health include a series on lung cancer complications, and a program for asthma in primary health care — which had more than 1,000 participants in its first year.
+Indonesia’s new ECHO programs address pollution and respiratory health issues—including lung cancer complications—and a program for asthma in primary health care. which had more than 1,000 participants in its first year.

 To learn about Project ECHO in Indonesia, email us